How to connect a device to WolkAbout IoT Platform?

 The other thing that is necessary to edit in this example is device credentials used to identify a device on WolkAbout IoT Platform.
 To obtain this information, go to the Demo instance and register an account.
-After you've logged in, go to Devices section in the navigational menu on the left side, then switch over to the Device template tab.
-A device template is simply a description of what kind of data the device sends, where it sends it, and in what form.
-To speed up the process of creating the device and getting the credentials needed, download the Simple-example-deviceTemplate.json attachment and click the "+" button to create a template.
+After you've logged in, go to Device Management in the Application menu, then switch over to the Device Type Management tab.
+A device type is simply a description of what kind of data the device sends, where it sends it, and in what form.
+To speed up the process of creating the device and getting the credentials needed, create a device by using the provided Simple example device type.

-The gif presents the choice of creating a device from uploading a template.
-Select upload and navigate to where you saved Simple-example-deviceTemplate.json.
-Now we can click "Create Device" to create a device from this device template.
+The gif presents the choice of creating a device from uploading a type.
+Now we can click "Create Device" to create a device from this device type.

-A new form will be presented with the Simple example template pre-selected so click "Next Step".
+A new form will be presented with the Simple example device type pre-selected.
 Now fill in a device name, eg. Arduino-MKR1000 and, optionally, the device key.
 Select MQTT as the Connectivity Type and check the "Create default semantic" checkbox.